Unit 2 - Practice Quiz

 5 In a Confusion Matrix, what does a False Positive (FP) represent?

-A. The model predicted Negative, and the actual class was Positive.
+A. The model predicted Positive, but the actual class was Negative.

 6 Which metric is best suited for a classification problem where False Negatives are much more costly than False Positives (e.g., detecting a deadly disease)?